How To Pressure Test a Gas Line | Requirements, Tips & More

 - Systems with 0.5 to 4.9 psig operating pressure ratings must withstand up to 5 psig test pressure or 1.5 times the operating pressure, depending on the higher pressure, for 30 minutes.

-- Systems operating at 5 psig and above must be able to hold pressure for at least one hour during pressure testing.
+- Systems operating at 5 psig and above must be able to hold pressure for at least one hour during testing.

 Tips For Successful Gas Line Pressure Testing